 What is diabetes mellitus?

-There are two common forms of diabetes: type 1 and type 2.
+There are two main types of diabetes: Type 1 and Type 2:

-- Type 1: Type 1 diabetes occurs because the insulin-producing cells of the pancreas (beta cells) are damaged.
-In type 1 diabetes, the pancreas makes little or no insulin, so sugar cannot get into the body's cells for use as energy.
-People with type 1 diabetes must use insulin injections to control their blood glucose.
-Type 1 is the most common form of diabetes in people under age 20-30, but it can occur at any age.
-Ten percent of people with diabetes are diagnosed with type 1.
+- Type 1 diabetes occurs because the insulin-producing cells of the pancreas (beta cells) are damaged.
+In Type 1 diabetes, the pancreas makes little or no insulin, so sugar cannot get into the body's cells for use as energy.
+People with Type 1 diabetes must use insulin injections to control their blood glucose.
+Type 1 is the most common form of diabetes in people who are under age 30, but it can occur at any age.
+Ten percent of people with diabetes are diagnosed with Type 1.

 What causes diabetes?

-Health care providers do not yet know what causes diabetes.
+The causes of diabetes are not known.
 The following factors may increase your chance of getting diabetes:

 - Family history of diabetes or inherited tendency

-- African-American, Hispanic, Native American or Asian-American race or ethnic background
+- African-American, Hispanic, Native American, or Asian-American race, Pacific Islander or ethnic background

 - Being overweight (20 percent or more over your desired body weight)